 - 150 g golden caster sugar

-- 150 g dairy free butter I use Flora plant butter blocks
+- 150 g butter or butter alternative (I use Flora plant butter) I use Flora plant butter blocks

 - 60 g cocoa powder

 - 100 ml dairy free milk or your preferred dairy free milk alternative

 - 100 ml orange juice if using fresh oranges, keep the zest too

 - orange extract optional but adds extra flavour